-The common magpie, Pica pica, has blue secondaries and tail feathers with a distinct colour gradient, shifting from green (proximal) via purple to blue (distal; Fig. 1).
+The common magpie, P. pica, has blue secondary feathers and tail feathers with a distinct colour gradient, shifting from green (proximal) via purple to blue (distal; Fig. 1).
 Reflectance spectra measured from different areas of a secondary feather show slightly varying, broad reflectance bands in the blue wavelength range (Fig. 1B), and the reflectance spectra measured along the length of a tail feather gradually shift along the wavelength scale (Fig. 1C).

 The reflectance spectra confirmed the structural basis of the feather colours.
 We therefore also investigated the spatial reflection properties of the barbules.
-Microscopic inspection of isolated feather barbs (with barbules) showed that most parts of the barbules are black, clearly due to the abundant presence of irregularly distributed melanin; these parts are overlapped by the exposed coloured parts of adjacent barbules in situ (Fig. 2A-C).
-Studying the coloured barbules with an imaging scatterometer showed that illumination of a small feather with a small aperture, white-light beam resulted in light reflected into a narrow spatial wedge, oriented about perpendicular to the barbule's long axis (Fig. 2D-E).
+Microscopic inspection of isolated feather barbs (with barbules) showed that most parts of the barbules are black, clearly owing to the abundant presence of irregularly distributed melanin; these parts are overlapped by the exposed coloured parts of adjacent barbules in situ (Fig. 2A-C).
+Studying the coloured barbules with an imaging scatterometer showed that illumination of a small feather with a small aperture, white-light beam resulted in light reflected into a narrow spatial wedge, oriented approximately perpendicular to the barbule's long axis (Fig. 2D,E).
 Closer inspection showed that the barbules are rows of elongated cells.
 The colour of the cells strongly depends on the location in the feather; it can slightly differ between neighbouring cells, and even can distinctly vary within each cell (Fig. 2G-I).

-To study the colouration in more detail, we performed high-magnification epi-illumination light microscopy as well as electron microscopy.
-This revealed that the barbule colouration emerges from tightly-packed, sub-micrometer-sized particles: the melanosomes.
+To study the colouration in more detail, we performed highmagnification epi-illumination light microscopy as well as electron microscopy.
+This revealed that the barbule colouration emerges from tightly packed, sub-micrometre-sized particles: the melanosomes.
 Epi-illumination of a green area of a tail feather immersed in oil revealed that the barbules contain slightly disordered, blue-to-yellow coloured rod-like particles (Fig. 3A).
-Transmitted light microscopy showed a completely different, red-brown colour, the signature of melanin.
+Transmitted light microscopy showed a completely different, redbrown colour, the signature of melanin.
 An ellipsoid-shaped area in each cell indicated the remnant of the cell nucleus (Fig. 3B).
-Similar to the elongated particles observed by light microscopy, scanning electron microscopy of intact barbules showed tightly-organised small rodlets, length 1-2 μ m and width ~0.2 μ m (Fig. 3C).
-Cross-sectioning the barbules demonstrated that the melanosomes are assembled into two stacks onto both sides of the barbule and that the rodlets are hollow, pressed against the cell surface in 2-4 layers (Fig. 3D-F).
+Similar to the elongated particles observed by light microscopy, scanning electron microscopy of intact barbules showed tightly organised small rodlets, of length $1-2 \mu m$ and width $\sim 0.2 \mu m$ (Fig. 3C).
+Cross-sectioning the barbules demonstrated that the melanosomes are assembled into two stacks on both sides of the barbule, and that the rodlets are hollow, and pressed against the cell surface in two to four layers (Fig. 3D-F).
 Transmission electron microscopy showed that the melanosome diameter varied between 160 and 200 nm, and that the air core diameter varied between 90 and 110 nm (Fig. 3E).